 13th-17th 2012 OISA State Championships @ Mt Bachelor

 AN ASIDE: When my daughter rushed in to show me this news clipping from Rogue News, so excited I could barely understand what she was saying, I was putting the final touches on a birthday cake for her younger brother, Jona, possibly the biggest Batman fan in the world.
 "Let me put on my fashionable Batman t shirt first," I pleaded along with a request for keeping the birthday presents secret.
 We had purchased some glorious Batman shirts at our favorite webstore for Jona's birthday celebration and needed it to remain a surprise.
 But I suspect the secret was out when I noticed a knowing grin and some certain eye contact between the siblings when I mentioned how much I liked my own Batman t shirts and that I was reading up on the recommended ways to care for my shirts.
-I tried to turn the attention to the championship matches - it turned out that I think I ended up reading every post there was about the boys winning their 3rd OISA state championship even though I already knew the results since my daughter had attended the meet at Mount Bachelor with our neighbor and his daughter.
-But her joy was infectious and I sat down with her as she identified each of the snownboarders in the pic.
+I tried to turn the attention to the championship matches - it turned out that I think I ended up reading every post there was about the boys winning their 3rd OISA state championship even though I already knew the results since my kids had attended the meet at Mount Bachelor with our neighbor and his daughter.
+But their joy was infectious and I sat down with them as they identified each of the snownboarders in the pic.
 And Jona acted very surprised and pleased when his presents were opened.
 He's been wearing the Always Be Batman t shirt until I told him it needed washing.

 Posted Mar 22, 2012 at 2:00 AM